-As you are providing opportunities for any website visitors to sign up to your list, any promotion of content can also direct them to sign up.
+As you are providing email list building opportunities for any website visitors, any promotion of content can also direct them to sign up.

 By creating interesting blog posts and sharing those across the channels mentioned above, you provide yet another means for them to get to know you.